 The financial industry is currently under an unprecedented level of uncertainty as a result of Brexit, and as such banks and traditional methods of lending are less likely to lend unsecured to businesses in the UK.
 However, using a few simple steps - such as a merchant cash advance - could be the perfect remedy to this problem.
 So how does one go about getting unsecured funding?

 Know Your Options

 Depending on the type of business you run, there will be a number of lending options available.
-For example, funding for hotels can be sought through business loans, cash advance loads, traditional unsecured loans and through external investment – and of course many of these will also have multiple options and providers within them.
+For example, funding for hotels can be sought through traditional bank loans, business loans, merchant cash advances and external investment - and of course, many of these will also have multiple options and providers within them.

 Do Your Maths

 This is easier said than done, but essentially an unsecured loan or an alternative to bank loans need to be considered with a business turnover in mind.
 Are the core of this should be the cost of the loan vs. the benefit of the loan.
 For example, a hugely costly, high-interest loan, used to pay for small upgrades or a few new furnishings in a property might not be worthwhile.
 However, a cash advance with a set fee and a structured business plan aimed at growing a business is very much worthwhile.
 Consider the pros and cons of each option you have on the table - in some cases you might not even need the option itself.